 2018 featured the OHO KEHO collective, with a group of dance artists making site-specific movement sketches in the konttori building on Varjakka Island.

 In 2019 we ran an Art Lab, opening the konttori every weekday throughout July and running a regular ferry service.
 In addition to this, the international residency featured Sunčica Pasuljević Kandić from Serbia, Nancy Dewhurst from the UK and Oulu’s Inkeri Jäntti.

 Unfortunately, the events of 2020 led to the international residency being impossible and travel to the island made much more difficult by the pandemic restrictions.
 Instead we focused on the mainland, developing Warjakka Community Gardens and AR experience, and working with local artist Mirjami Mäkelä who created an art walk through the forest and a programme of workshops and activities.

-In July 2021 we will be returning to the island with three dance artists as part of a much larger international project initiated by Goethe Institut in London.
+In July 2021 we returned to the island with three dance artists as part of a much larger international project initiated by Goethe Institut in London.